mahak-23/snake-game/README.md

 - The snake grows longer each time it eats food.
 - The game ends when the snake collides with itself or the game board's boundaries.
 - Keeps track of the player's score and highest score achieved.
+- Mobile responsive design for seamless gameplay on different devices.

 ### Technologies Used